thgmys/SWENG-GithubAPI/README.md

 Repository for Github API project for CSU33012- Software Engineering module

 # How to Run
-You will need access to a valid Github OAuth token to use these programs
+You will need access to a valid Github personal access token to use these programs

 Download zip of this project: https://github.com/marklysaght/SWENG-GithubAPI.git